 9) Professing Christians in the second century still considered various animals as unclean.

 10) The Liber Pontificalis claims that it was a late 2nd century Bishop of Rome who declared that Christians could eat unclean animals.

 11) Most Protestants seem to be accepting a decision of a Roman Catholic leader when they eat unclean meat.

-12) The determination that each individual makes should be based upon what the Bible really says, not traditions of men.
+12) Christians are to be separate from the world, thus the determination that each individual makes should be based upon what the Bible really says, not traditions of men.